reedacartwright/village_bounding_boxes/README.md

 #### Raid triggering region

-A player with bad omen triggers a raid when they enter a village's AABB.
+A player with bad omen triggers a raid when their position (i.e. eyes) enters a village's AABB.
 However, the game rounds a player's position down to the nearest integer before checking if the player is inside the village's AABB.
 Additionally, due to a logic error, a position on the edge of the AABB is considered inside the AABB